 As shown, with a little bit of planning and research it's possible to avoid paying a fee when you need to add a second driver to your rental contract.
 Renters in California get a free pass regardless of company, as do spouses or domestic partners when renting from Avis, Budget or Enterprise.
 If that doesn't apply to your situation, then you can often avoid the fee by joining one of the frequent renter programs or using a membership discount code.

-Dollar and Thrifty, which are both owned by the same corporate parent, seem to be the only major companies that don't offer a way around the additional driver fees.
+Dollar and Thrifty, which are both owned by Hertz, seem to be the only major brands that don't offer a way around the additional driver fees.
 The same holds true for the other discount companies as well, so it pays to do your homework before renting.
 Be sure to calculate all costs before making a decision on which company to rent with.